TruePride/DiscordEmojiConverter/README.md

 ## Instructions

-Make sure you have python 3.xx
+Make sure you have Python 3
 ```python
 python emojiconverter.py
 ```